WLenhard/cNORM/cran-comments.md

 * R-hub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES on RHUB and R CMD Check under Windows.

-There was one NOTE on misspellings in DESCRIPTION through devtools::check_rhub(), which are all false positives.
+There were no ERRORs or WARNINGs, but NOTES on misspellings in DESCRIPTION through devtools::check_rhub() on Fedora Linux.
+These are all false positives.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.